Spotlighting our best articles and what's coming next

 Morgan Kriesel has an interview with Rachel Santarsiero, the director of the National Security Archive’s Climate Change Transparency Project.
 The National Security Archive was founded in 1985 by journalists and scholars to check rising government secrecy.
 They are currently working on a chronology of disappearing data, which Newsjunkie will help compile.
 (Read Gordon Whiting’s first part of a two-part interview with Tom Blanton, director of the National Security Archive.)

 The third installment of our ongoing poetry column, Journo Verse, where journalism and poetry meet, features Stephen Crane’s posthumously published poem “A newspaper is a collection of half-injustices.”
-The author of The Red Badge of Courage and a three-time war correspondent for the New York Journal (owned by William Randolph Hearst), the New York World (owned by Joseph Pulitzer), and the British-based Blackwood's Magazine, points a critical eye at the industry.
+Crane—author of The Red Badge of Courage and a war correspondent for the New York Journal, the New York World, and Blackwood's Magazine—turns a critical eye on the industry.

 Be sure to stop by the Guide to Public Archives to explore entries on museums, government publication repositories, presidential libraries and much more.
 Our archive of the week for Memorial Day is the University of Victoria Digital Archives World War I Photographs.

-That’s it for now, Newsjunkies.
+That’s it for now.
 I’ve got to get back to work and crack the whip on those deadline-ignoring journalists.
-But rest assured, each week and often more frequently, be sure to visit Newsjunkie.net.
-It’s the only place you’ll get data and the reportage to back it up.
-The media landscape is changing, don’t be left behind.
+But please drop by and visit Newsjunkie—it’s a good place to get data and dirt on the many changes happening to our world.

 Carry on, Newsjunkies,